expel-io/terraform-aws-cloudtrail/README.md

 2. Will always create a new CloudTrail, does not support re-using an existing CloudTrail.

-See https://support.expel.io/hc/en-us/articles/360061333154-AWS-CloudTrail-getting-started-guide for options if you have an Organization or already have a CloudTrail you want to re-use.
+See https://support.expel.io/hc/en-us/articles/360061333154-AWS-CloudTrail-getting-started-guide for options if you have an AWS Organization or already have a CloudTrail you want to re-use.

 <!-- begin-tf-docs -->
 ## Requirements